 There are some herbal and botanical treatments that may help ease the symptoms of Crohn’s disease.
 These include:

-Talk to you doctor before trying any herbal or botanical treatments.
+Again, talk to you doctor before trying any herbal or botanical treatments.
 Some can interact dangerously with medications you might be taking.
 They may also have undesirable side effects.

 As always, it’s a good idea to talk to your doctor about any other therapies you’re considering.
 Some therapies may work well in conjunction with the medical treatments you currently use.
 Others may interact dangerously with your medical treatments.